mihir787/case_study_one/case_study_one.md

 ### Median ABV and IBU per State

-In addition to analyzing the distribution of breweries among each of the states we wanted to take a look at characteristics of the beers produced in each state.
-We computed the median alcohol content and international bitterness unit for each state and created a bar plot to help visualize the distribution and extreme values.
+In addition to analyzing the distribution of breweries among each of the states we wanted to take a look at characteristics of the beers produced in each state in the event that certain types of beer were concentrated regionally among the breweries reviewed.
+We computed the median alcohol content and international bitterness unit for each state and created a bar plot to help visualize the distribution and observe extreme values.

 ```r